-We have substantial operations in Israel, including our research and development facilities and our manufacturing facilities at Kiryat Gat, that may be influenced by regional instability, political instability and extreme military tension.
+We have substantial operations in Israel, including our manufacturing facilities at Kiryat Gat and our research and development facilities in Jerusalem and Hadassah, that may be influenced by regional instability, political instability and extreme military tension.
+Since the establishment of the State of Israel in 1948, a number of armed conflicts have occurred between Israel and its neighboring countries and terrorist organizations active in the region.
+These conflicts have involved missile strikes, hostile infiltrations and terrorism against civilian targets in various parts of Israel, which have negatively affected business conditions in Israel.
 Accordingly, political, economic and military conditions in Israel and the surrounding region could directly affect our business.
 Any armed conflicts, political instability, terrorism, cyberattacks or any other hostilities involving Israel or the interruption or curtailment of trade between Israel and its present trading partners could affect adversely our operations.